Claudio-Perinuzzi/social-media-usage-predictor/README.md

 the Social Media Usage Predictor is a web application that predicts social media addiction based on user-provided information, including social media habits and socioeconomic background.

-You can try out the app live here: [Social Meia Usafe Predictor App](https://social-media-usage-predictor.streamlit.app/)
+You can try out the app live here: [Social Meia Usage Predictor App](https://social-media-usage-predictor.streamlit.app/)

 ## Introduction